COMPETITIVE LANDSCAPE

 KEY DATA FINDINGS

-Industrias San Miguel del Caribe continues to consolidate its leadership in non-cola carbonates
+Industrias San Miguel del Caribe leads with its wide portfolio

 Soft Drinks in Dominican Republic - Industry Overview